-Commonly called Lemon Aspen, Acronychia acidula is a large leaved small tree from the northern parts of Queensland.
+Commonly called Lemon Aspen, Acronychia acidula is a large leaved small tree found in the northern parts of Queensland.

-The fruits have a distinct lemon flavour and are widely used as a bush food.
+The fruits have a distinct lemon/lime/grapefruit taste and are widely used as a bush food.

 Lots of recipes are available and a popular method of preparing it is to cook it down with a little water until the fruit is just soft.
 Use a blender, stick mixer or sieve to create a puree which can them be used to flavour cakes as well as savoury dished where the distinct lemon flavour is required.